 They will tackle the tough topics, the frustrating ones, and the ones that just make you go 'huh?'
 There will be reminiscing about days gone by, when 'woke' wasn't even a word, mobile phones were just used to make a call and you could say things without worrying if somebody somewhere might be 'triggered'!

-Vic and Jack will reflect on times when life was a lot simpler and ordered.
+They will reflect on times when life was a lot simpler and ordered.
 Those good old times when the people around you were more considerate and helped in a time of need, rather than videoing somebody being mugged, before uploading it to their 'socials'!

 You will not be judged (too much) and as many as possible will be shared with the audience of fellow 'grumpies' with Vic and Jack obviously also chipping in with their thoughts!